 - A development disability.

-Participation in Special Olympics starts at age eight, and there is no maximum age limit.
-Before athletes can begin competition, they must submit an SOIA Physical and Consent Form, which includes:
+3. Participation in Special Olympics starts at age eight, and there is no maximum age limit.
+Before athletes can begin competition, they must submit the SOIA Release and Medical Forms, which includes: